xperimex/xperimex.github.io/_posts/2025-09-02-prime-number-theorem.md

 ---END_METADATA---

-It's not unfair to call prime numbers the foundation for not just number theory and mathematics, but many mathematicians careers.
+It's not unfair to call prime numbers the foundation for not just number theory and mathematics, but many mathematicians' careers.
 At an early age, around 7 years old in 1st-2nd grade in the US, kids learn multiplication and division.
 From there, we learn that we can break down numbers into smaller numbers, we call factors or divisors.
 For example,

 <center>
 $2024 = 2 \cdot 2 \cdot 2 \cdot 11 \cdot 23$